Honkai Impact 3rd: Fire MOTH

-A member of the 13 Flamechasers of the Previous Era and ranked 2nd, codenamed "Ego."
+Elysia is a member of the 13 Flamechasers of the Previous Era and ranked 2nd, codenamed "Ego".
 She is the owner of the Elysian Realm and one of the major main characters of the Elysian Realm story arc in the game.
 She was born as the Herrscher of Origin, but her actions in life earned her the title Herrscher of Humanity.